jfxueX/bash/commands/local/awk.md

 Outside, it corresponds to a field.
 What do I mean by the third and eight field?
 Consider the Solaris
-"/usr/bin/ls -l" command, which  has eight columns of information.
+`/usr/bin/ls -l` command, which  has eight columns of information.
-The System V version (Similar to the Linux version), "/usr/5bin/ls -l" has 9 columns.
+The System V version (Similar to the Linux version), `/usr/5bin/ls -l` has 9 columns.
 The third column is the owner, and the eighth (or nineth) column in the name of the file.
-This AWK program can be used to process the output of the "ls -l" command, printing out the filename, then the owner, for each file.
+This AWK program can be used to process the output of the `ls -l` command, printing out the filename, then the owner, for each file.
 I'll show you how.

 Update: On a linux system, change "$8" to "$9".